Millions of people with dietary restrictions struggle to confidently adapt recipes at home.

 Secondary research

-Secondary research highlighted the widespread and complex nature of food allergies.
+Secondary research into food allergies and dietary restrictions highlighted how widespread and challenging they are to manage in everyday cooking.
 Nearly 11% of U.S. adults (more than 27 million people) have at least one food allergy.
 40% report managing two or more allergies.
 This significantly increases the pressure users feel when preparing meals.

 The most common allergens – often referred to as the “Top 9”– include milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, soybeans, and sesame.
 Because these ingredients appear frequently across everyday recipes, users must constantly evaluate risk before cooking.

 To prevent allergic reactions, individuals rely on a continuous cycle of ingredient avoidance, planning, and medication management.
-Users aren’t just seeking recipes, they’re seeking reassurance, clarity, and confidence.
+Users aren’t just looking for recipes – they need reassurance that the meals they prepare are safe.

 User interviews x 5

-Interviews with five participants (ages 24–48) revealed consistent challenges across varying allergy types and sensitivities.
-Users reported eliminating multiple foods, struggling with repetitive meal choices and spending time verifying ingredient safety – often without confidence in substitutions.
+Interviews with five participants (ages 24–48) revealed common challenges across different allergy types and sensitivities.
+Participants described eliminating multiple foods, relying on repetitive meal choices and spending significant time verifying ingredient safety – often without confidence in substitutions.
 These patterns pointed to a need for personalized, trustworthy guidance during everyday cooking decisions.

 Interviews were conducted with participants ranging from 24–48 years old.
 All participants have food allergies with varying levels of sensitivity.